tetraketra/untitled-fox-game/README.md

 .
 ├── bin
 │   └── # This is where the game goes.
-├──[ .sh .o .so ]── # Arcane unstable personal build scripts and jank.
+├──[.sh/o/so]── # Arcane unstable personal build scripts and jank.
 Magic.
 Do not touch.
 └── src
     ├── main.c
     └── modules